timotheekurniawan/laby/README.md

 ### Game Description

 “Labyrinth” is a game of pathfinding inspired by the mobile game [Amaze](https://play.google.com/store/apps/details?id=com.crazylabs.amaze.game&hl=en).
 The game’s objective is to cover all the available spaces by moving the character “Laby” within a certain move limit.
 There will be 10 total levels to beat, each with different maps and move limits.
 On every level, a heart will pop up in a random position on the map, when the character "Laby" passes by this heart, it will add the move limit, which can help to complete each level.
 If "Laby" passes by a heart, another heart will pop up immediately in a random position of the map.
 If users fail to cover all available spaces in the certain move limit, they lose the level and have the option of retrying it.
+Users can quit and save their game whenever they like.

 ### Game Rules

 - Players can only choose from 4 moves, which are left, right, up, or down.
 “Laby” will move to the respective direction until it hits an obstruction or end of the map.
 Users enter W, A, S, or D either to move up, left, down, or right respectively.
 - Each space travelled by Laby decreases the move limit of the current level.
-- Spaces travelled by Laby will be counted towards the travel count regardless if Laby has already covered the place before or not.
+- Spaces travelled by Laby will be counted towards the travel count regardless if "Laby" has already covered the place before or not (if Laby has visited a space previously, and Laby travels to that space again).
 - If “Laby” exceeds the travel limit, the player loses.
 - A heart will be placed randomly on the map to increase Laby’s moves remaining / move limit by 5.
 The number of moves remaining / move limit varies among levels.